Plumsail/forms-docs/SharePoint/how-to/flow.rst

 .. |pic8| image:: ../images/flow/flow_08.png
    :alt: Code view

-Then, paste this HTML code line to the email body and add the field that stores Ink Sketch data from the dynamic content.
+Then, paste this HTML code line to the email body and add field that stores Ink Sketch data from the dynamic content.

 .. code-block:: html